Diabetotech/docs/docs/index.md

 ---

-👉 New to automated insulin delivery systems?
+👉 New to closed-loop or Automated Insulin Delivery (AID) systems?
 A complete system always includes:

 - a **sensor**
 - an **insulin pump**
 - an **algorithm**